Postgraduate Diploma in Strategic Data Analytics for Business

 - The unemployed or formerly self-employed: All courses are open to these categories of applicants

 - Recent Graduates: One-year full-time and two-year part-time ICT Skills Conversion courses are open to recent graduates.
-However, to participate in an NFQ Level 9 (Post-Graduate) course, 2020 graduates will be required to pay 10% of the course fee (€490.90).
+However, to participate in an NFQ Level 9 (Post-Graduate) course, 2022 or 2023 graduates will be required to pay 10% of the course fee (€490.90).

 |School||School of Business & Humanities|